UXAspects/UXAspects/README.md

 ```bash
 npm install
 ```
-3. (Optional) Add the webpack-dev-server certificate to the machine's certificate store.
+3. (Optional) Add the webpack-dev-server certificate (`node_modules/webpack-dev-server/ssl/server.pem`) to the machine's certificate store.
 This will allow the development server to run using HTTPS without warnings, which is required to test Plunker/CodePen examples locally.
-On Windows:
+On Windows, with [OpenSSL](https://www.openssl.org/source/) installed:
 ```bash
 grunt webpack_import_cert
 ```